nuodb/nuodb-cp-docs/content/docs/configuration/backup/on-demand.md

 {{< /tab >}}
 {{< /tabs >}}

-The system generates a backup name with the format `yyyyMMddHHmmss` using the current time in the UTC time zone (e.g. `20241004095616`) and outputs the backup fully-qualified name.
+The system generates a backup name with the format `yyyyMMddHHmmss` using the current time in the UTC zone (e.g. `20241004095616`) and outputs the backup fully-qualified name.

 Example output: